Chances are you’re sitting at your work desk reading this article. If so, brace yourself for what I’m about to say.

 Shockingly, many workers admit that they don’t wash their hands regularly, even after using the toilet.
 Meanwhile, others choose to eat at their computer or use their desk for storing piles of unnecessary items that, in fact, belong in the trash bin.

 No wonder work environments are breeding grounds for germs, with your keyboard harboring approximately 16 million microbes.
 Sadly, some of these unfriendly office “pets” are often the cause of sickness.
 And Workplace illness is one of the main causes of inefficiency and falling behind with your tasks.

 All of this information is not meant to scare you, but rather to make sure you know the importance of constantly keeping your working space tidy and clean.
 You’ll also find some simple tips for making your desk look tip-top at the bottom of this article.

 If you think we might be exaggerating, see these shocking facts about your office hygiene in this infographic by Cleaning Services Group!

 Know this too – people who work in a cluttered and untidy environment tend to have unrecognized stress and often feel overwhelmed by the piles of papers, documents, and random items on their desk.
 Another thing that causes inefficiency is a boring work area.
 Dull colors or bland spaces can decrease productivity and even happiness.
 Here’s how to turn your office space into a more healthy, happy and efficient environment.

 A clean and well-organized workspace not only reduces the risk of getting sick but also improves your productivity, as well as your personal and professional image.

 Follow this checklist to improve your workplace hygiene:

-Use an office disinfectant to spray and wipe your desk, computer, mouse, smartphone, and literally every item or spot you touch often during the day.
+- Use an office disinfectant to spray and wipe your desk, fully clean your computer, mouse, smartphone, and literally every item or spot you touch often during the day.